 Feed lot: A lot or facility used or proposed to be used for the confined feeding and/or holding of animals where the number and kind of animals exceed 75 units per acre of confined area.
 One animal unit shall be equivalent to 1,000 pounds of live animal weight, and the acreage used to compute the density shall include all fenced areas, pens, yards or similar uncovered structures and all covered enclosures where the animals are enclosed for 30 or more continuous 24-hour days per year.
 Dairy farm operations utilizing seasonal winter confinement of livestock are excluded from this definition unless the Town Board determines that the operations of a particular dairy farm meet the provisions of this section and the intent of this Code will be furthered by regulation of such operations under this definition.
-The intent of this definition is to clearly distinguish the feed lot type of farming situation which concentrates large numbers of livestock on small acreage from the more general type of farm operation in which cultivation and livestock grazing or feeding is conducted on a smaller scale.
+The intent of this definition is to clearly distinguish the feed lot type of farming situation which concentrates large numbers of livestock grazing or feeding is conducted on a smaller scale.
 It is not the intent of this definition to prohibit these kinds of operations, but to recognize the potential as a pollution source and to effectively control it.